ghc-proposals/ghc-proposals/proposals/0000-code-texp.rst

 .. sectnum::
 .. contents::

-I propose to modify the typed Template Haskell API to make the ``Code`` type more abstract.
+I propose to modify the Typed Template Haskell API to make the ``Code`` type more abstract.
 In particular we introduce a new data type called ``Code`` which is abstract such that ``Code m a`` represents an expression of type ``a`` produced in a monadic context ``m``.
 The reader should note that this proposal builds on top of the `overloaded quotations proposal <https://github.com/ghc-proposals/ghc-proposals/pull/246>`_ which was accepted before this proposal.

+The Untyped Template Haskell API is unmodified.
+This proposal is only about Typed Template Haskell.

 Motivation